Who Lives Here

 Diana's stories and articles have found homes in various places including the Baltimore Sun, Newsweek, Flyway:Journal of Writing and Environment, Whole Earth Review, Bethesda Magazine, Ithaca Women’s Anthology, the Legendary, Sport Literate, Animal: A Beast of a Literary Magazine, and Stone Highway Review, among others.

 Recounting Crows, a meditation on death and decay from the D.C. burbs, published in Animal: a Beast of a Literary Magazine, just in time for Halloween.

 March, 2014.
 Novel excerpt appears in Defying Gravity,

 alongside great writing from fellow Washingtonian scribes.
 Available from Paycock Press.
 Read an excerpt here.

-Rookie League selected for reprint in forthcoming anthology For the Love of Baseball, alongside notables such as George Plimpton, Frank DeFord and Yogi Berra (!)
+Rookie League selected for reprint in For the Love of Baseball, alongside notables such as George Plimpton, Frank DeFord and Yogi Berra (!)
 Edited by Lee Gutkind and Andrew Blauner.
-Spring, 2014
+Available now from Amazon.

 Alexander Patterson Cappon Fiction Prize

 for the best short story at New Letters.
 Publication, May, 2014.